tipoqueno/UI-Design/README.md

 #### Content Strategy

-- [The Discipline of Content Strategy](http://alistapart.com/article/thedisciplineofcontentstrategy) - An A List Apart Article, by Kristina Halvorson.
+- [The Discipline of Content Strategy](http://alistapart.com/article/thedisciplineofcontentstrategy) - A List Apart article, by Kristina Halvorson.

 - [Content Strategy Basics](https://www.usability.gov/what-and-why/content-strategy.html) - Ensuring that you have useful and usable content, that is well structured, and easily found is vital to improving the user experience of a website.